Answering your questions about these two popular methods of hair removal.

 Laser pigmentation removal

-Our state-of-the-art laser resurfacing system can be used to target areas of sun damage, including “sun spots”.
-Through a process called photo-rejuvenation the laser light penetrates the damaged part of the skin and triggers your body’s natural healing processes.
+Through a process called ‘photo-rejuvenation’, the laser light penetrates the damaged part of the skin to trigger your body’s natural healing processes.

-The laser treatment will quickly remove the visible signs of sun damage and, with repeated treatments, may remove it altogether.
+The laser treatment will quickly reduce the visible signs of sun damage and, with repeated treatments, may remove it altogether.
 However, it isn’t always a permanent solution and the pigmented areas may return.

-This treatment injects nutritious ingredients directly into the problem areas of your skin.
-The blend of nutrients is tailored to your skin type and the results you are seeking.
+The blend of ingredients is tailored to your skin type and the results you are seeking.

 Prevention is better than cure

-Read our blog about how to protect yourself from damaging UV rays – and make sure you apply this advice on sunny days at any time of year, not just in the summer.
+Read our blog about how to protect yourself from damaging UV rays – this advice is relevant on sunny days at any time of year, not just in the summer.

 Find out which sun damage treatment will work for you

-We offer a free initial consultation to discuss the sun damage you wish to deal with, so our experts can advise on the best course of treatment.
+We offer a free initial consultation to discuss your needs, so our experts can advise on the best approach.